Home

 These have become essential to communicate with family, friends and acquaintances, and to progress one's career.
 But they are also enormous helpful resources for journalists and researchers, and the bane of many transsexual women trying to go stealth, with many transwomen managing legacy "him" accounts as well as new "her" accounts.

-The posts by Kylie on social media were soon linked to other accounts that revealed she was a transwoman.
+Posts by Kylie on social media linked to other accounts that revealed she was a transwoman.

 Human memory is generally short and to a surprising degree many transwomen who were outed or outed themselves on social media can - if they try to erase all references to this - just a few years later be effectively stealth.
 I've seen first-hand this happen for an actress, hairdresser, ballerina, teacher, journalist, cook and a student.

-This transwoman was taking hormones but had not transitioned when he published this photo on social media whilst on holiday.
-Whoops!
+This transwoman was taking hormones but had not transitioned when he published this revealing photo on social media whilst on holiday.

 Polish models Machilina Manios (left) and Karolina Smetek (right)